YottaDB/YDBDoc/MessageRecovery/errors.rst

 DSE Error: The current SAVE -BLOCK operation exceeds DSE's capacity to hold more than mmmm saved blocks

-Action: Delete some saved blocks, possibly after RESTORE'ng them to free blocks, or restart DSE if none of the currently saved blocks have value.
+Action: Delete some saved blocks, possibly after RESTOREing them to free blocks, or restart DSE if none of the currently saved blocks have value.

 ------------------------
 DSENOFINISH